Skip to main content

 Self-Assessment: Take the “Am I an Alcoholic?”
 Quiz

 If you’ve ever caught yourself wondering, Do I have a drinking problem?
 Or am I drinking too much? this quick self-assessment can help you gain clarity.
-It’s not a formal alcohol use disorder test, but it can give you a starting point to better understand your relationship with alcohol.

-The three levels of AUD can help one determine the severity of their disorder:
+Take a moment to answer the following questions honestly: The three levels of AUD can help one determine the severity of their disorder:

 If you answered “yes” to two or more of these questions, it might be time to take a closer look at your drinking habits.